 Pedro Reyes

-Associate Professor
+- Associate Professor

 Professional Summary

-Pedro M. Reyes received his PhD in Management Science in 2002, an MBA in Operations Management in 1999, an MS in Information Systems in 1999 and a BS in Mathematics in 1995 from the University of Texas at Arlington (UTA).
-He is an associate professor of Operations and Supply Chain Management in the Hankamer School of Business and serves as an associate editor for Decision Sciences Journal of Innovative Education.
-He is a 2020 recipient of the Elizabeth Vardaman Award for Excellence in Mentoring Undergraduates.
-He is an Erskine Fellow at the University of Canterbury, received the Hankamer School of Business Young Researcher Award, recognized by the UTA College of Business as a Lawrence Schkade Research Fellow, a member of the Decision Science Institute and is the founder and former director of the Center of Excellence in Supply Chain Management at Baylor University.
+Reyes teaches MBA courses in global supply chain management and applied supply chain analytics, and an online MBA course in global supply chain strategy.
+Other courses taught include undergraduate courses in global supply chain management, applied supply chain analytics, quality management, procurement and materials management, an introduction to statistics, business logistics, operations management, and project management.
+Reyes is a 2020 recipient of the Elizabeth Vardaman Award for Excellence in Mentoring Undergraduates.
+He is an Erskine Fellow at the University of Canterbury, New Zealand (2019), received the Hankamer School of Business Young Researcher Award (2005), was recognized by the UTA College of Business as a Lawrence Schkade Research Fellow (2002), a member of the Decision Science Institute and the founder and former director of the Center of Excellence in Supply Chain Management at Baylor University.

-Reyes has more than 80 academic and professional presentations, including international presentations in New Zealand, China, Indonesia, Spain, France, Mexico, Canada, and Argentina.
-His research has been published or accepted in journals such as IEEE Engineering Management Review, International Journal of Production Economics, International Journal of Operations & Production Management, European Journal of Operational Research, Decision Sciences Journal of Innovative Education, Production and Inventory Management Journal, Applied Mathematics and Computation, International Journal of Integrated Supply Management and Supply Chain Management: An International Journal, among others.
-He is also the author of Global Supply Chain Strategy (Hercher Publishing Inc.), Global Supply Chain Management (Hercher Publishing Inc.) and RFID in the Supply Chain (McGraw-Hill).
+Reyes has more than 160 academic and professional presentations, including international presentations in New Zealand, China, Indonesia, Spain, France, Mexico, Canada and Argentina.
+His research has been published or accepted in journals such as IEEE Engineering Management Review, International Journal of Production Economics, International Journal of Operations & Production Management, European Journal of Operational Research, Decision Sciences Journal of Innovative Education, Production and Inventory Management Journal, Applied Mathematics & Computation, International Journal of Integrated Supply Management, and Supply Chain Management: An International Journal, among others.
+Reyes has consulted and served as an expert witness.
+Consulting projects include project management, data science, and content expertise for global supply chain management and management of technologies (RFID, IoT, Industry 4.0, AI and machine learning, and Blockchain).
+His international consulting experience led to his appointment as the Latin America Project Leader for Delta Air Lines’ RFID implementation project.

 Education